brandon-rbc/ggst-api/README.md

 More information on how the code works can also be found at that link above.

-Calling the below method will allow the user to obtain:
+Calling the below method will allow the user to obtain at max 100 pages of 127 replays:
 ```python3
 def get_match_data(min_floor,
                    max_floor,